catbird-clue/Gem-Cloud-CLI-GCC-/README.md

 *   **Project Upload:** Upload your entire project folder to provide the AI with full context of your codebase.
 *   **Interactive Chat:** Communicate with Gemini to ask questions, request code changes, refactor components, or generate new features.
 *   **File Management:** The AI can propose changes directly to your files.
 You can review these changes in a user-friendly diff format and apply them with a single click.
+*   **Workspaces (Project Snapshots):** Save your entire set of uploaded files as a named "workspace".
+This allows you to quickly reload a complete project snapshot in a future session with a single click.
+Workspaces are stored securely and reliably in your browser's **IndexedDB**, a robust database designed for this purpose (it is **not** the less reliable Local Storage).
 *   **Persistent Memory System:** The AI utilizes a two-part memory system stored as files within your project, ensuring context is never lost between sessions.

 ---